-6 And Moses took half of the blood and put it in basins and half of the blood he sprinkled on the altar.
+Exodus 24:6 And Moses took half of the blood and put it in basins and half of the blood he sprinkled on the altar.
 7 And he took the Book of the Covenant and read it in the presence of the people and they said, We will do all that יהוה said and be obedient.
 C-MATS

 Question: What was written in the Book of the Covenant?
-From "In the beginning" (Genesis 1:1) until the giving of the Torah, and he also wrote the commandments that they were commanded in Marah.
+The book began with "In the beginning" (Genesis 1:1) until the giving of the Torah, and he also wrote the commandments that they were commanded in Marah.
 Chumash

-8 And took Moses את־ the blood and sprinkled it on the people and said, This is the blood of the covenant, which יהוה has made with you concerning all these words.
+Exodus 24:8 And took Moses את־ the blood and sprinkled it on the people and said, This is the blood of the covenant, which יהוה has made with you concerning all these words.
+C-MATS

 Question: What covenant was created at Mount Sinai?
-The Israelites swear an oath to be obedient to all that יהוה Father commands and Moses sprinkles them with אם blood of a bull (calf).
+The Israelites swear an oath to be obedient to all that יהוה Father commands and Moses sprinkles them with את blood of a bull (calf).
 At this point, the everlasting Mosaic Covenant is created between the Israelites and their descendants forever with יהוה Father through את blood represented in the bull.
-This is continuing in proper protocol with how the Yah-head has always made covenants.
-This is a type and foreshadow that Yahusha will follow at Calvary with the new covenant made with יהוה Father through את Yahusha's blood fulfilling the prophecy given by Jeremiah 31:33 But this is the covenant that I will make with את House of Israel after those days, says יהוה I will put את My Torah in their inward parts and in their heart will I write it; and I will be their Elohim and they shall be My people.
+This is continuing in proper protocol with how the Yahhead has always made covenants.
+This is a type and foreshadow that Yahusha will follow at Calvary renewing the covenant made with יהוה Father through את Yahusha's blood fulfilling the prophecy given by Jeremiah 31:33 But this is the covenant that I will make with את House of Israel after those days, says says i.
+I will put את My Torah in their inward parts and in their heart will I write it; and I will be their Elohim and they shall be My people.
 C-MATS